selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 The errors above indicate that there are a lot of ports that don't follow the Istio naming convention.
-To suppress this message, take note of the analyzer message code (IST0118) and the set of matching resources that are causing the messages (Services in the gitlab namespace).
+To suppress this message, take note of the analyzer message code (IST0118) and the set of matching resources that are causing the messages (services in the `gitlab` namespace).
 Then, supply a suppression using the `--suppress` argument:

 {{< text bash >}}